bitcoin-s/bitcoin-s/docs/applications/server.md

      - `passphrase` - Passphrase to encrypt this seed with
  - `exportseed` `walletname` `passphrase` - Exports the mnemonic seed phrase
     - `walletname` - Name to associate with this seed
-    - `passphrase` - Passphrase to encrypt this seed with
+    - `passphrase` - Passphrase to decrypt this seed with
  - `markseedasbackedup` `walletname` `passphrase` - Marks the seed as backed up.
 It prevents `exportseed` from returning the mnemonic phrase
     - `walletname` - Name to associate with this seed
-    - `passphrase` - Passphrase to encrypt this seed with
+    - `passphrase` - Passphrase to decrypt this seed with
  - `getseedbackuptime` `walletname` `passphrase` - Returns time when the seed was backed up
     - `walletname` - Name to associate with this seed
-    - `passphrase` - Passphrase to encrypt this seed with
+    - `passphrase` - Passphrase to decrypt this seed with
  - `keymanagerpassphrasechange` `oldpassphrase` `newpassphrase` - Changes the wallet passphrase
     - `oldpassphrase` - The current passphrase
     - `newpassphrase` - The new passphrase